VISIT OF THE ABERDARES

 The trails that criss-cross the park were laid out by British troops during the Mau-Mau revolt in the 1950s.
 It was in this region of the Aberdares forests that the famous Kikuyu fighters hid.
 Today, this highly agricultural region has one of the highest birth rates in the country.
 Population growth inevitably puts pressure on the park, with deforestation taking on worrying proportions in and around the massif.

 South and Central.
 These areas are made up of dense forest and, above 3,000 m, undulating moorland with several small streams.
 Elephants can be easily spotted here and, with a bit of luck, you may come across a leopard or a black serval on the moor around the Fishing Lodge.
 The big attraction in this part of the park is the numerous waterfalls.
-Although less spectacular, the Chania Falls are perhaps the prettiest, offering a pleasant stroll of just a few minutes.
+Although less spectacular, the Chania Falls are perhaps the prettiest, and make for a pleasant few-minute stroll.
 A path leads to the foot of the waterfall.
 Beware: the final section is quite steep and can be slippery.
 The brave can take a dip in the 12°C water.
 If you enter via Ruhuruini Gate, the falls are at the edge of the track, a few kilometers before the Fishing Lodge.
 Just before a small bridge, there's a grassy area on the left where you can park your vehicle next to an ominous sign reading: "Beware of lions while walking".
 Rest assured, no one has been eaten yet.

 At the southern end of the park, you can admire the impressive Karuru and Gura Falls (each almost 300 m high).
 A small trail has also been laid out, along with footbridges and wooden terraces, so you can enjoy a variety of viewpoints.
 In fine weather, the site is absolutely stunning.
 In bad weather, the fog and lichen hanging from the branches lend the site a certain magic.